Metal production in Ukraine

 Metal production, in particular iron and steel industry, is the dominant heavy industry in Ukraine.
 Ukraine is the world's eighth largest producer and third largest exporter of iron and steel (2007).
 Ukrainian iron and steel industry accounts for around 2% of worldwide crude steel output, 5% to 6% of the national gross domestic product and 34% of Ukrainian export revenue (2007 data).
 In 2007 it employed 420,000 people – 10% of industrial labor and 2% of the total workforce.
 It has the highest, by a wide margin, revealed comparative advantage of all branches of the Ukrainian economy.
-The industry peaked at 42.8 million tonnes in 2007 but has been gravely affected by the financial crisis of 2007–2010 and declined to 29.8 million tonnes in 2009.
+The industry peaked at 42.8 million tonnes in 2007 but was affected by the 2008 financial crisis and declined to 29.8 million tonnes in 2009.

 Ukraine possesses substantial natural reserves of iron ore.
 Ore mining exceeds the demands of domestic steel mills, but export potential is weakened by high extraction costs.
-The Ukrainian iron and steel industry is concentrated in central (Dnipro, Kryvyi Rih, Nikopol), southern (Zaporizhia) and eastern (Donets Basin, Mariupol) regions of Ukraine.
+The Ukrainian iron and steel industry is concentrated in central (Kryvyi Rih), southern (Zaporizhia, Nikopol) and eastern (Dnipro, Donets Basin, Mariupol) regions of Ukraine.
 There are 14 iron ore mining companies, 15 iron and steel mills, and three ferroalloy plants.
 Most of iron and steel is produced by large mills with annual capacity of between 4 and 7 million tonnes.
 As of 2006, 44.6% of Ukrainian steel was produced in obsolescent open hearth furnaces; modernization of plant and coping with rising energy costs are the main challenges to the future of Ukrainian steel.
 The Ukrainian steel industry has been privatized since the 1990s but the coal mines are still owned by the government and experience chronic financial problems.

 Ukraine is also a significant producer of manganese, manganese ore and manganese ferroalloys and has 75% of the ore reserves of the former CIS.
 The aluminium industry concentrates in Mykolaiv and Zaporizhia but is limited by energy availability and costs.
 Ukrainian production of uranium in the Dnipropetrovsk Oblast provides only 30% of domestic demand.

 History

 Copper Age

 Metal production in Ukraine developed along the same lines as that of it near neighbours.
 The Stone Age and Copper Age boundary was unclear as most peoples retained Stone Age tools and used them alongside Copper Age tools.

-The Trypilian culture began in East Ukraine and existed from 5400 to 2000 BC.
-It is named after a site in the Kiev (Kyiv) region near Trypilia uncovered by Vikentiy Khvoyka in 1898.
-In the West of Ukraine the Sredny Stog culture (4500-3500 BC) was the main influence along with the Catacomb culture (2800-2200 BC) and it is during these times that we see the earliest examples of copper technology in the form of fishing hooks and other implements around 2500 BC.
+The Trypilian culture began in Right-bank Ukraine Ukraine and existed from 5400 to 2000 BC.
+It is named after a site in the Kyiv region near Trypillia village, uncovered by Vikentiy Khvoyka in 1898.
+In southern part of Ukraine the Sredny Stog culture (4500-3500 BC) was the main influence along with the Catacomb culture (2800-2200 BC) and it is during these times that we see the earliest examples of copper technology in the form of fishing hooks and other implements around 2500 BC.